adobe/spectrum-css/packages/toplevel-builder/site/README.md

 ## Editing content

-1. Run `gulp dev` at the top level of the project
+1. Run `gulp dev` at the top level of the project.
 2. Edit the `*.pug` files in this folder as well as `includes/*.pug` and the site will live reload with your changes.

 ## Adding a new page

-1. Run `gulp dev` at the top level of the project
+1. Run `gulp dev` at the top level of the project.
 2. Create the Pug template file for the page in this folder by copying an existing page:

 ```shell